pepkit/geofetch/docs/README.md

 # <img src="../img/geofetch_logo.svg" class="img-fluid" style="max-height:45px; margin-top:-15px; margin-bottom:-10px">  geofetch

-`geofetch` is a command-line tool that can perform two key functions when given one or more GEO/SRA accessions:
+`geofetch` is a command-line tool that does two things when given one or more GEO/SRA accessions:

   - Downloads either raw or processed data from either GEO or SRA
-  - Produce a standardized [PEP](http://pepkit.github.io) sample annotation sheet of public metadata.
+  - Produces a standardized [PEP](http://pepkit.github.io) sample annotation sheet of public metadata.
 This makes it really easy to run [looper](https://pepkit.github.io/docs/looper/)-compatible pipelines on public datasets by handling data acquisition and metadata formatting and standardization for you.

 You can use it with the [sra_convert](http://github.com/pepkit/sra_convert) pipeline, a [pypiper](http://pypiper.readthedocs.io) pipeline that converts SRA files into BAM files.